cea-hpc/NabLab/BUILD.kokkos.md

 	make install
 	cd ..
 	rm -rf kokkos-kernels-build
-	rm -rf kokkos-kernels (if you do not want to keep sources)
+	rm -rf kokkos-kernels (if you don't want to keep sources)
 ```
 The version installed is 3.0.0.